akshayrdeodhar/akshayrdeodhar.github.io/cool_stuff.markdown

 title: Cool Stuff
 ---

-- _A computer is a state machine.
+- **State Machines**: _A computer is a state machine.
 Threads are for people who can't program state machines --Alan Cox_.
-From [lkml](https://lkml.org/lkml/2001/6/19/62) I don't know how he meant it, but I personally found state machines to be a very good way to design programs.
-Everytime I find an elegant design that uses state machines, I wonder why I don't use those often.
+From [lkml](https://lkml.org/lkml/2001/6/19/62).
+I don't know how he meant it, but I personally found state machines to be a very good way to design programs.
+Everytime I find an elegant design that uses state machines, I wonder why I don't use those more often.

 - *You can’t just place a LISP book on top of an x86 chip and hope that the hardware learns about lambda calculus by osmosis. *James Mickens, about the undeniable reality of pointers, in  "[The Night Watch](http://scholar.harvard.edu/files/mickens/files/thenightwatch.pdf)".
 The entire [The Wisdom of James Mickens](https://mickens.seas.harvard.edu/wisdom-james-mickens) series is awesome.
 James is a man after my own heart.